KJH-YouTube/Python-Multiprocessing/Multiprocessing_1/README.md

 ## Introduction

-This python-multiprocessing folder includes a basic grammar form for multiprocessing on a thread unit and some example files for it.
+This python-multiprocessing folder includes a basic syntax form for multiprocessing on a thread unit and some example files for it.
 A basic form, however, does not include `shared_memory` concept.
 For this, I will handle the method next time (when I can do that).
 If there is a folder with title ***Multiprocessing_2***.
 The included python files could be excuted by some commands.
 The execution command examples belong to `Execution` Section.

 ## Purpose